tobyanderson1983/TODO-APP/frontend/README.md

 🧠 What I Learned

-- 🏗️ Designed a full-stack MERN architecture from scratch
+- 🏗️ Full-stack architecture using the MERN stack

-- 🔌 Built RESTful APIs using Express and Mongoose
+-🔌 RESTful API design and integration

-- 🔐 Connected frontend and backend securely via Axios
+- ⚛️ React state management with Hooks

-- ⚛️ Managed state with React Hooks
+- 📦 Async operations and error handling in UI

-- ⏳ Handled async operations and UI state
+- 📁 Scalable and modular project structuring

-- 📁 Structured scalable and maintainable project folders
+- 🌐 Connecting frontend to backend securely using Axioss

 🙌 Credits